Seth McLaughlin: Professional career

+Cincinnati Bengals

 On May 9, 2025, Seth signed with the Cincinnati Bengals as an undrafted free agent.
 He was the best available player not to be drafted in 2025 according to ESPN (ranked as the 135th best player and 2nd best center).
-On July 30, 2025, McLaughlin passed a physical and was cleared to practice.
+On July 30, McLaughlin passed a physical and was cleared to practice.
 He had been on the Active/Non-Football Injury list since July 19 while recovering from the ruptured Achilles he suffered in November 2024 at Ohio State.
-Seth was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+McLaughlin was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Detroit Lions

+On January 6, 2026, McLaughlin signed a reserve/future contract with the Detroit Lions.
+He was waived on September 3 and re-signed to the practice squad.
+On September 23, McLaughlin was signed to the active roster.